stephendickens1/ruby-foundations/chapter1/challenges/README.md

 Drills are short, tightly focused exercises which get harder as you progress.
 You will only need to work in the `lib` directory.
 Do not change anything in the `spec` directory.

-> Please submit your code using the form at the end of this file.
+> Please [zip up](../../pills/creating_zipfiles.md) and submit your code using the form at the end of this file.

 ### Getting Started